 I/K/P BUS (9600 bps), D BUS (9600/115.000 bps), BSD (Bit-serial Data Interface) (1200 bps), Lin-bus (9600/19200/20000 bps), DWA-bus (9600 bps)…

-Today I had the chance to be present in quite interesting case, where several mechanics were not able to find the cause of problem.
+Today I had the chance to be present in a quite interesting case, where several mechanics were not able to find the cause of the problem.
+Read more…

 Entries relating adaptations:

-In this entry you will find information about short-term fuel trims and long-term fuel trims.
-Description applies not only to N43/N53 engines, but to all progressive BMW engines.
+In this entry, you will find information about short-term fuel trims and long-term fuel trims.
+The description applies not only to N43/N53 engines but to all progressive BMW engines.

-Adaptations of flywheel is the basic for all adaptations.
+Adaptations of the flywheel are basic for all adaptations.
 Probably, the most important of all adaptations.
 This article applies to MSD80 (MSV70, MSV80 will be the same), other management systems can have differences.

-What does it means – to perform adaptations?
+What does it mean – to perform adaptations?

-To perform adaptations: to create an initial maps for all management systems (long-term fuel trim map, ignition map, etc.) and coefficients (multipliers for cold engine fuel corrections, etc.).
+To perform adaptations: to create initial maps for all management systems (long-term fuel trim map, ignition map, etc.) and coefficients (multipliers for cold engine fuel corrections, etc.).
 Read more…

-If the engine performs as intended by the manufacturer, repair specialist don’t have to worry, how the adaptations are created.
-This is the only way, how to understand the total vacuum of information regarding creation of adaptations for MSD80.
+If the engine performs as intended by the manufacturer, the repair specialist doesn’t have to worry, how the adaptations are created.
+This is the only way, how to understand the total vacuum of information regarding the creation of adaptations for MSD80.